 The Malaga to Alhambra Palace day trip will ruin every other building you see for the rest of your holiday.
 You walk into the Nasrid Palaces and suddenly everything else feels ordinary.
-That is not an exaggeration: it is the single best day out from the Costa del Sol and it is not close.
+That is not an exaggeration: it is the single best day trip from the Costa del Sol and it is not close.

-- ✓Guided tour from Malaga from £47: transport, guaranteed entry and guide in one booking.
-4.7 stars from 20,000+ reviews.
+- 02Guided tour from £47: transport, guaranteed entry and guide – 4.7 stars, 20,000+ reviews

-- ✓Skip-the-line ticket from £24: take the ALSA bus from Malaga (2h, from €8) and explore at your own pace
+- 03Official ticket from €14: take the ALSA bus (2h, from €12) and go independently

 Guided Tour from Malaga to the Alhambra Palace